 I don’t want to give away everything in the study, as the researchers deserve compensation for their work.
-And furthermore, the conclusion is a bit of a mixed bag so one really has to read it for oneself.
-In the conclusion the authors stated that DDMRP performed a little better in one area and a little worse in another.
+And furthermore, the conclusion is a bit of a mixed bag, so one has to read it for oneself.
+In conclusion, the authors stated that DDMRP performed a little better in one area and a little worse in another.
 And the study points out that if the demand had been made more variable, the results might have been better for DDMRP.

-In reading the study, which did a fine job of explaining what had to be done I began to wonder where the funding for all of this effort is going to come from.
+In reading the study, which did an excellent job of explaining what had to be done, I began to wonder where the funding for all of this effort is going to come from.
 The MRP systems that I have seen at companies are held together with glue and tape.
 Multinationals with billions in revenues tend to want to invest as little as possible in their MRP systems.
 The planners tend to be poorly paid.
-Many of the directors of supply chain don’t even understand how MRP works (I have even seen people come over from sales to head supply chain departments — how can that end well?).
+Many of the directors of supply chain don’t even understand how MRP works (I have also seen people come over from sales to head supply chain departments — how can that end well?).
 Many speak in platitudes about high service levels and come up ideas like “how about we move to daily forecasting!”
-At one company where there was virtually no budget for MRP improvement I was shown the stock sales of company insiders which ranged from $2 million to up to $36 million.
-So lets face it, MRP investment is a distant second to exercising stock options apparently.
+At one company where there was virtually no budget for MRP improvement, I was shown the stock sales of company insiders which ranged from $2 million to up to $36 million.
+So let’s face it, MRP investment is a distant second to exercising stock options apparently.

 The Problem with Investment Prioritization

-Well if parameter optimization — which does not change the MRP process in any way — is just too complex and too time-consuming — where is the funding and motivation for a large effort like DDMRP going to come from?
-I recently worked as a sub-contractor for a consulting company that had won a contract in my area, but had no reason to have received the contact for this work.
-I realized they had received the work because they exaggarated and “sold” the account.
+Well if parameter optimization — which does not change the MRP process in any way — is too complicated and too time-consuming — where is the funding and motivation for a large effort like DDMRP going to come from?
+I recently worked as a sub-contractor for a consulting company that had won a contract in my area but had no reason to have received the contact for this work.
+I realized they had received the work because they exaggerated and “sold” the account.

 Lean and Reorder Point Planning Book